pvdrz/pijama/notes.md

 then a register operand.
 In our case, both operands are registers.

 The `Op/En` or operand encoding column specifies how the operands are encoded.
-`MR` means that the first operand is encoded in the `R/M` part and that the second operand is encoded in the `Reg` part.
+`MR` means that the first operand is encoded in the `r/m` field and that the second operand is encoded in the `reg` field.

 The `64-Bit Mode` column says if this instruction supports in 64-bit mode or not.